 |This is how the litter looks after composting for 8 months to a year or more.|

 DON'T use diatomaceous earth inside a coop while employing the deep litter method.
-DE is a drying agent- it will dry out the litter and kill the good microorganisms necessary for composting.
+DE is a drying agent- it will dry out the litter and kill beneficial insects and microorganisms necessary for composting.

 DON'T use straw or hay for the initial base litter material.
 Neither is absorbent and both can carry mold and fungi, which are detrimental to chicken's respiratory systems.
 Allow the wood shavings and manure to establish the microorganisms and heat necessary to kill molds and fungus before adding chopped straw or hay.